informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica2-2_en.md

 `List.copyOf`); see also the FAQ (in Spanish) regarding this point.

-[^1]: The read-only protection only applies to adding, deleting or replacing elements of the list itself -- any attempt to do so will provoke a `UnsupportedOperationException` at run-time -- but if the contents of the list are mutable objects, the list is not in any way protected against modification of these contents, so the read-only/unmodifiable property is weak and returning such a list from a public method could still be considered to be breaking encapsulation.
+[^1]: The read-only protection only applies to adding, deleting or replacing elements of the list itself -- any attempt to do so will provoke an `UnsupportedOperationException` at run-time -- but if the contents of the list are mutable objects, the list is not in any way protected against modification of these contents, so the read-only/unmodifiable property is weak and returning such a list from a public method could still be considered to be breaking encapsulation.